Blushiva/Prework-Study-Guide/README.md

 # Prework-Study-Guide
- A studyguide created in Bootcamp to help students.
+ A studyguide created in Bootcamp to help students study the things learned in bootcamp and beyond.

  # Prework Study Guide Webpage